-Have you ever stained or painted stair treads after they’d been installed?
+Have you ever stained or painted bare wood stair treads after they’d been installed?
 It’s not as ideal as refinishing them before installation but the way the schedule worked out with the installers, I did not have time to stain them before.

 Bummer, but I could work around it.